huit/ec2-devops-deploy-poc/README.md

 -------------------

 To do something more advanced, you need to add more data/configs to control how the system is imaged, and to install and configure the application.
+The current options include:

+- Drupal
+- Wordpress
+- Jenkins CI Server

 Here we'll examine a drupal installation.

 To do this, we need to find or build a few set of data: